Child Custody

 One of the most contested and sensitive issues in divorce cases we deal with is that of child custody.
 Dealing with divorce is difficult enough, but having to explain to your child that their living situation will be changed can be very hard on everyone involved.

-Our experienced child custody lawyer in San Diego can provide you with the emotional support and representation you need on your side.
-At Gordon D. Cruse, APLC, we understand all of the various factors which can affect child custody and child support decisions.
+Our experienced child custody lawyer in San Diego can provide you with the emotional support and representation you need.
+At Gordon D. Cruse, APLC, we understand the various factors that can affect child custody and child support decisions.

 If you're looking to hire an experienced San Diego child custody attorney, call (619) 431-4523 or contact us online to learn how we can help you protect your parental rights today.